 Workforce Housing Grants

 Workforce housing is a major priority for the Martis Fund.
 The Fund has provided $700,000 in down payment assistance loans and has committed an additional $500,000 for that purpose.
-Additionally, $1.4 million has been earmarked for the Regional Housing Solutions Fund – Truckee Railyard/Artist Lofts which will begin construction summer 2018.
-The Martis Fund has provided over $450,000 in additional grants supporting workforce housing efforts in our community such as: Community House, a project of the Tahoe Truckee Community Foundation; A Down Payment Assistance Program through Placer County; Emergency Assistance Funding, Housing Advocacy and Case Management Programs through the Family Resource Center of Truckee; and supported the Emergency Warming Center.
+Additionally, $1.4 million has been earmarked for the Regional Housing Solutions Fund – Truckee Railyard/Artist Lofts project..
+The Martis Fund has provided over $450,000 in additional grants supporting workforce housing efforts in our community such as: Community House, a project of the Tahoe Truckee Community Foundation; A Down Payment Assistance Program through Placer County and Sierra Business Council; Emergency Assistance Funding, Housing Advocacy and Case Management Programs through the Family Resource Center of Truckee; and supported the Emergency Warming Center.